squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 ## == Usage ==
 ## Tell about some cases where this configuration would be good.
 == Pre-requisites for Active Directory integration ==
- 1. Install msktutil package from http://dag.wieers.com/rpm/packages/msktutil/ or from http://download.systemimager.org/~finley/msktutil/ (msktutil_0.3.16-7 required for 2008 Domain Controller)
+ 1. Install msktutil package from http://fuhm.net/software/msktutil/.

-OR

  1. Install samba

 == krb5.conf Configuration ==